 Today I’d like to address a pet peeve that’s creeped in over the years—leaving pinyin in novel translations.
 This is most frequently done for forms of address, cultivation ranks, and location names.

 Imagine being a reader and coming back to this beauty after a month of exams/crazy work and following 20+ novels at the same time.
-Rather than follow all the ins and outs of this, a reader might just give up.
-Or, they might barely get that there’s some drama about something, and wonder why some apparently random revenge plot breaks out a few chapters later.
+Or look at it from the perspective of someone who doesn’t understand much Chinese.
+Rather than struggled to follow all of the ins and outs, a reader might just give up.
+At the very least, this is a chore to read and I’m left struggling with how weird and foreign everything is.

 The opening quote is about a servant babbling reasons why she offended the senior madame.
 Senior madame wanted to bring the second master’s gift into the prince’s residence, but second madame once told the third wife [1.
 Change in title indicates lower station, likely just a concubine] that the former is allergic to flowers.
 Therefore, the servant used the chaos of the emperor’s arrival to stick the gift (presumably of flowers) randomly into senior madame’s residence.

 Who got all that after major cameos from what I call the Alphabet Soup clan?

 I’ve discussed this with some translators/readers before, and some prefer pinyin for the flavor.
 The non-English words lend an air of authenticity, and truthfully, it’s so much easier to not translate something and leave it in pinyin.

 However, I feel that defaulting to pinyin is a hindrance to fully enjoying a novel.
 It makes people pause when they reach the pinyin, try to decipher this new word, and recall the definition.
 All this takes away from them purely enjoying and reacting to the novel itself.
 Instead, they’re tripping over Alphabet Soup clan members.